-While people do not always pay enough attention to their foundations, we urge you to realize that the wet basement problem, if not addressed on time, may cause floors and wall damage, development of mold, and in some cases, even roofing problems.
-The water damage restoration might be impossible if the action is taken too late.
+While people do not always pay enough attention to their foundations, we urge you to realize that the wet basement problem, if not addressed on time, may cause damage to your home’s floors and walls, development of mold, and in some cases even roofing problems.
+Water damage restoration might be impossible if the action is taken too late.
 In this article, we explain what steps you should take if you find water leaking into your basement.

 Wet Basement Walls Solutions

-Even if your house has been build in accordance with all safety regulations, it is almost inevitable to face the wet basement walls problem.
-As time flies by, the house tends to settle and the cracks appear on its walls.
+Even if your house has been built in accordance with all safety regulations, it is almost inevitable to eventually be facec with a wet basement walls problem.
+As time flies by, the house tends to settle and cracks start to appear on its walls.
 Since the basement is close to the ground, the water in the rainy season can easily sneak into those cracks, creating wet basement problems.
-Luckily, there are a few wet basement wall solutions.
+Luckily, there are a few solutions to avoid having wet basement walls.